KDE/digikam-doc/setup_application/collections_settings.rst

 .. important::

     The **Monitor the Albums for External Changes** option will trigger the database to update information.
-This can be a time-consuming operation especially undr macOS and with network file system.
+This can be a time-consuming operation especially under macOS and with network file system.

 .. note::

-    File write acess in collection is necessary to change items and metadata.
+    File write access in collection is necessary to change items and metadata.

 .. figure:: images/setup_collection_entries.webp
     :alt: